How Not To Get The Mute On Twitter

 How do you feel about the expanded mute on Twitter coming soon to your Twitter features?

-Will you be using it the mute on Twitter?
+Will you be using the mute on Twitter?

-I’d love to know more on your thoughts on this in the comments.
+I’d love to know more about your thoughts on this in the comments.

 Walrus Image courtesy of Hal Brindley / FreeDigitalPhotos.net

 - 5 Practical Tips To Ramp Up Your E-commerce Storefront - June 24, 2022